kamathhrishi/kamathhrishi1.github.io/_posts/2020-06-19-Bethealgorithm.md

 ---
 ![alt text](https://i.stack.imgur.com/bN2iA.png)

 <p style="text-align:justify">In conventional machine learning , it required the practinioner to manually look at images/text and handcraft appropriate features.
 Deep Learning models are powerful.
 Powerful enough network that they could just memorize random data without any real correlations [1].
-This allows us to feed in input/output pairs for some tasks end to end without much preprocessing effort.While , Deep learning gives us the flexibility to learn these features from raw images/text but at the expense of a lot of data.
-Its not magic it still requires some correlated patterns.This requires you to more or less understand your training dataset.As the common deep learning phrase goes "Your algorithm is good as your data".
+This allows us to feed in input/output pairs for some tasks end to end without much preprocessing effort.
+While , Deep learning gives us the flexibility to learn these features from raw images/text but at the expense of a lot of data.
+Its not magic it still requires some correlated patterns.
+This requires you to more or less understand your training dataset.
+As the common deep learning phrase goes "Your algorithm is good as your data".
 Deep learning models help extract features relevant to given dataset, provided you have enough examples that expose right features.
-Manual reannotation is the process of you going through image/text of your dataset and understanding what features exactly define this given image.
+ <b>Manual reannotation</b> is the process of you going through image/text of your dataset and understanding what features exactly define this given image.
-Manually reannotating not only helps remove incorrect labels but also helps understand the biases your algorithm could pick up on or even helps you pick up on certain data for the algorithm to make training easier.
-Further it also helps you decide the type of augmentations that could help your algorithm learn.
+ Manually reannotating not only helps <b>remove incorrect labels</b> but also helps <b>>understand biases</b> your algorithm could pick up on or even helps you pick up on certain data for the algorithm to make training easier.
+Further it also helps you decide the type of <b>augmentations</b> that could help your algorithm generalize.
 While its true neural networks are still blackboxes or less interpretable but on a high level there are still ways to understand what they learned from the dataset.

 <center>

 <img height="400px" width="600px" src="https://raw.githubusercontent.com/kamathhrishi/kamathhrishi.github.io/master/_posts/Images/allIndoors.jpg?token=ABK4NEIT4QMOYRPWLNPZNXK66XJEM">
 </center>
-<p style="text-align:justify">I would like to show an example of manually annotating the Indoor Scene Recognition dataset and illustrate some interesting things I came across while doing it.
+<p style="text-align:justify">I would like to show an example of manually annotating the <b>Indoor Scene Recognition</b> dataset and illustrate some interesting things I came across while doing it.
 The dataset consists of around only 5000 images of 67 different classes [2]</p>

-<p style="text-align:justify">Let us annotate the class bar.Think of what features could possibly define bar:bar stoll ,drinks,low lit,wooden furniture,people and some food.
+<p style="text-align:justify">Let us annotate the class bar.
+Think of what features could possibly define bar:bar stoll ,drinks,low lit,wooden furniture,people and some food.
 Offcourse not just these individual attributes but in the context.Depending on the class all or some features could exist for the image to satisfy requirement of the class.
 Let us look at a few sample images which are labelled as bar in the scene recognition dataset and decide how to eliminate or keep them based on the features we would want to define a bar.
 <div>

 <img src="https://raw.githubusercontent.com/kamathhrishi/kamathhrishi.github.io/master/_posts/Images/bar_0310.jpg?token=ABK4NEKCBUANVMJPXH57MOS66XO34" width="200" height="150"/>